 We’re used to the association of sound with brands through TV and radio jingles, but Soundwich in Portugal offers gourmet sandwiches delivered in boxes that play music chosen by the chef, while the Westin hotel chain creates a carefully customised soundtrack to create a relaxed mood in the hotels’ public spaces.
 Of course, Apple, Nokia and Samsung invest heavily in developing appropriate noises that are immediately identifiable, as sensory identifiers work at a deep, sub-conscious level.

-Ensuring your luxury brand marketing includes strategies to tap into the senses creates deep connections and associations for luxury brands (read our post on emotional branding).
+Ensuring your luxury brand marketing includes strategies to tap into the senses creates deep connections and associations for luxury brands.

 Look at your category differently